chinelo-obitube/chineltask/document.md

+## Prerequisites
+## Technologies Used
+   1. Docker
+   2. Docker-compose
+   3. Nginx
+   4. Supervisor

+Please ensure that these tools above are installed.

 ## 1. Production Readiness

 ### Implement a production webserver
+## Steps to reproduce

 1. Set up a virtual machine on any cloud environment.
-For this I used an ec2 instance on AWS
+For this I used an  Ubuntu 22.04 LTS instance using AWS.
 2. Terraform was used to provision the instance
 3. cd into terraform directory run the following commands: